 Joan Crawford has the more glamorous role of an aging movie starlet, while Bette Davis must inhabit the role of the decrepitude has-been child of vaudeville.

-We can see the “Gothic” influences of Baby Jane? on some of Aldrich’s later work.
+We can see the “Gothic” influences of Baby Jane? in some of Aldrich’s later work.
 Just look at the styles of both Baby Jane? & Hush… Hush, Sweet Charlotte (1964) The characterizations are flush with a sort of delirium.
-Baby Jane? as well as Hush… Hush, Sweet Charlotte’s (1964) show Gothic women archetypes who represent narcissism, the neurotic, the hysterical, the paranoid, the delusional, the repressed, the emasculating mother, the regressive woman/child, the psychotic killer female and the deviant sexual figure.
-And we lose our focus on the how and why Blanche becomes an invalid as we become submerged in Jane’s systematic imprisonment of her sister.
+Baby Jane? as well as Hush… Hush, Sweet Charlotte’s (1964) shows Gothic women archetypes who represent narcissism, the neurotic, the hysterical, the paranoid, the delusional, the repressed, the emasculating mother, the regressive woman/child, the psychotic killer female, and the deviant sexual figure.
+And we lose our focus on how and why Blanche becomes an invalid as we become submerged in Jane’s systematic imprisonment of her sister.

 Jane represents a truly Gothic character whose emotional turmoil is sent into a whirl because of the isolation the narrative suggests, inevitably creating a psychological strain on both Jane and Blanche displacing them from what is normal.

-Essentially Aldrich’s utilizes Gothic archetypes in his films by showing an ultimate interconnectedness of the “Other” theme and stereotypes of madness blended together.
+Essentially Aldrich utilizes Gothic archetypes in his films by showing an ultimate interconnectedness of the “Other” theme and stereotypes of madness blended together.
 Bette Davis and Joan Crawford ARE horror objects in Baby Jane?
-There is not much difference between an “object of desire” and an “object of horror”as far as the male gaze or now our gaze is concerned.
+There is not much difference between an “object of desire” and an “object of horror” as far as the male gaze or now our gaze is concerned.
 It’s been referred to as the ‘Monstrous Feminine.’

 Aldrich’s mise en scène is often violent.
 Serving Blanche at first the bird on the plate, and then the rat, is repulsive.
-Jane tying Blanche to the bed perversely erotic as they are sisters.
-Jane kicking Blanche in the head and guts while she’s on the ground is purely brutal.
-And the culmination of physical threat that leads to Grande Guignol with Elvira’s murder by hammer.
+Jane tying Blanche to the bed is perversely erotic as they are sisters.
+Jane kicking Blanche in the head and guts, while she’s on the ground, is purely brutal.
+And the culmination of the physical threat that leads to Grande Guignol with Elvira’s murder by hammer.

 Davis obviously had the more reaching characterization, to be able to balance the lines between acting bold and then regressing would be challenging in a way as not to let it become too farcical.
-Davis’ facial expressions, her sardonic smiling adds a level of uniqueness that no one else could have fit so perfectly.
+Davis’ facial expressions and her sardonic smile add a level of uniqueness that no one else could have fit so perfectly.
 Not even as incredible as Vivien Leigh was as Blanche Dubois in Elia Kazan’s A Street Car Named Desire (1951) the part of Jane Hudson was made for Bette Davis.

 I do wonder if Bette Davis secretly enjoyed kicking Joan Crawford in the head when she was down on the floor in that brutally unrestrained scene.